Show All Answers

 For a complete schedule, please call the Library at 281-478-7208 or view our Events @ DPPL.

 Nothing takes the fun out of an evening barbecue outdoors like a bunch of bloodthirsty mosquitoes.
 During the mosquito season the Public Works Department sprays on a regular basis.
-View our Mosquito Spraying Schedule.
+Visit our webpage to view our spraying schedule.

 Fill out the Culvert Request Form and submit it to the public works department.
 After your information is reviewed by the Engineering Department you will be contacted with information concerning what size culvert you need to purchased.
 Please do not purchase any culvert material until after we contact you.
 After the culvert material has been purchased and delivered at your home, contact the Public Works Department and a work order will be issued for our Street Maintenance crew to install the culvert at no charge to the resident.
 Start by filling out the Culvert Request Form (PDF).